Skip to main content

 Zoom settings

-• Join the call (it's best to do this before your attendees arrive, if possible).ย
+1. Join the Zoom call before your attendees arrive, if possible.
+Then, select Share screen.

-๐Ÿ’ก To note: Changing this setting will not mute your microphone, but as well as the mic audio, you will also share any sounds (including music) that are playing on your device.
+💡 To note: Changing this setting won’t mute your microphone, but it will share any sounds, including music, that are playing on your device, along with your mic audio.

 Music player settings

-With your Zoom settings adjusted, all you need to do is start playing the music you wish to include in your class.
-This could be via a streaming service (Spotify, Apple Music, etc.) or directly from a CD or file, but it must be played via the device you are using for your Zoom call.ย
+With your Zoom settings adjusted, simply start playing the music you wish to include in your class.
+You can use a streaming service of your choice (e.g., Spotify, Apple Music) or play directly from a CD or file, but it must be through the device you're using for your Zoom call.

-• If you are unfamiliar with the settings, you can always play a track as you introduce your event and check that others can hear it before getting started with the event properly.
-If it's too loud, turn it down within the app (not with your device's volume settings or on any stereo/speaker you may be linked up to):
+If you're unsure about the settings, you can play a track as you introduce your event and check if others can hear it.
+If it's too loud, adjust the volume within the app (rather than through your device's volume settings or any external stereo/speaker).

-Once your class is over, don't forget to stop the music via your music player app - simply removing your headphones will work for you but not everyone else on the call!
+Once your class is over, remember to stop the music via your music player app—removing your headphones will work for you but not everyone else on the call!

-๐Ÿ’ก To note: By law, you are required to hold the correct license to play music in any public environment, online or not.
-You should ensure that you have the right to exhibit the music you will use before your event (refer to 'Alternative music sharing methods' for a method that does not require a license).
+💡 To note: By law, you must have the correct license to play music in any public environment, whether online or offline.
+Make sure you have the necessary rights to use the music in your event before it begins.
+For a method that doesn’t require a license, refer to the section on 'Alternative music sharing methods.'

 Headphones

-If you've shared your device's audio through your Zoom settings, as described above, your microphone doesn't need to hear the music for it to be heard by your attendees.
-Your audio quality will improve if the microphone doesn't pick up the music.
+If you’ve shared your device’s audio through your Zoom settings, your microphone doesn’t need to pick up the music for your attendees to hear it.
+This will improve your audio quality as the microphone won’t capture the music.

 Other troubleshooting tips